eagardi/eagardi.github.io/FinalPaper.md

 ##Creating a Rails App
- When creating a Rails app the first thing you should do make sure that you have the right version of rails installed then type "rails new AppName" in the terminal (AppName is the name of the app that you want to create)
+ When creating a Rails app the first thing you should do make sure that you have the right version of rails installed then type "rails new AppName" in the terminal (AppName is the name of the app that you want to create) Numerous files and folders will be automatically generated but the most important at this time is the "app" folder which contains the controllers, models and views folder.

+##Start the server

+ Continue here talking about creating a rails app and tie everything into MVC